 It was Gragnani’s intention that both the outer blacks arrive from their respective bouts directly in the center of the corner in a point that is so sharp as to make its ending almost imperceptible.
 This feature was so important to him that when the point came accidentally into the inner third, Gragnani corrected it with mastics and lengthened the point into the center of the corner (as seen in the upper bass-side corner of the back of another of his violins, pictured above).
 This is not a unique instance of such a correction within Gragnani’s output.

 Antonio Gragnani was born in Livorno on February 13, 1728, son of Onorato di Antonio Gragnani and Anna di Francesco Querci.
 He lived in the area of the parish of San Jacopo in Livorno, where his marriage to Cecilia Bianchi on October 21, 1751 is recorded.
 From this marriage two sons were born: Giovanni Pietro in 1765 and Filippo in 1768.
 The exact date of his death is unknown, but we do know that Antonio Gragnani was still alive at the time of the marriage of Giovanni Pietro to Maria Francesca di Domenico Olivero in 1792.

-Expert Florian Leonhard, in conjunction with organologist Gabriele Rossi Rognoni of the Università di Firenze (SAGAS) and the Galleria dell’Accademia in Florence, is finalizing a book on the violin makers of Florence and the region of Tuscany, due for publication in 2015.
+Expert Florian Leonhard, in conjunction with organologist Gabriele Rossi Rognoni of the Università di Firenze (SAGAS) and the Galleria dell’Accademia in Florence, is finalizing a book on the violin makers of Florence and the region of Tuscany.
 Extensive archival research has been carried out by Dott.ssa Maria da Gloria Leitao Venceslau in conjunction with Dott.
 Rossi Rognoni.